 Student Assets: There is no allowance in this category.
 For example, say that your parents were responsible and careful and diligent and they saved money every year since you were born.
 This money they put in a special savings account with your name on it.
 When it comes time for you to go to college, there is $20,000 in that account.
 Great!
 But, no, actually, not so great.
 That you have the money to use for your education is wonderful, but the government is going to view that money as a way to increase your EFC.
 Any student assets count against you 20 to 30%, and there is no allowance.
 Your best bet is to make sure there are no assets in your name.
 Sign your bank accounts over to your parents.
 If it’s not in your name, it does not count against you as much.

 Parent Assets: This last category is a tricky one.
 There are allowances for it and it only counts against you at 5 to 6%.
-One major thing here: your parents' principle residence does not count.
+One major thing here: your parents’ principle residence does not count.
 Do not put it on the FAFSA!
 The FAFSA will ask about various investments and properties aside from your home, and then it will ask for any other properties not listed elsewhere.
 Do not put your home down!
 A cabin in the White Mountains, yes.
-A boat that you use on Tempe Town Lake, yes.
+Your parents’ investment accounts, yes.
 But not your home.
-The FAFSA will even have a note saying "Do not include the family's home."
-So don't do it!
+The FAFSA will even have a note saying “Do not include the family’s home.”
+Also, if your parents have money in a retirement savings account such as a 401(k) or IRA, those funds should not be included at all either.

 Once you submit your FAFSA and get your Student Aid Report (SAR) back with your EFC, then the schools you are considering attending will crunch the numbers and see how much they can offer you in aid.